marbl/MetagenomeScope/README.md

 ## Contact

-Please [open an issue](https://github.com/marbl/MetagenomeScope/issues) if you have any questions, suggestions, etc.
+Please [open an issue](https://github.com/marbl/MetagenomeScope/issues) if you have any questions or suggestions.